phpMussel/.github/CONTRIBUTING.md

 All functions, methods, and closures within PHP files MUST be properly and accurately annotated by an attached DocBlock.
 All PHP files MUST contain a DocBlock header, to describe the general nature of the file.
 All attached DocBlocks SHOULD be concise, and SHOULD NOT be overly verbose (i.e., containing more than necessary).
 All comments in all PHP files and code MUST conform to PHPDoc (i.e., as DocComments).
 Where the purpose and intent of some particular code is highly obtuse, unclear, or not easily understood, it SHOULD be commented.
 Where the purpose and intent of some particular code is highly transparent and easily stood (and where not otherwise already dictated by this document), it SHOULD NOT be commented (i.e., let's avoid useless information).
 All annotation, and all comments, MUST be written in English.

-From v2 onward, all phpMussel configuration directives MUST be named in accordance with *[snake case](https://en.wikipedia.org/wiki/Snake_case)* (i.e., lowercase, and words separated by an underscore), and MUST NOT be named using any characters other than standard English letters (A through Z) and underscores (previous major versions are exempt from this, due to that they were tagged/release prior to the creation of this document).
+All phpMussel configuration directives MUST be named in accordance with *[snake case](https://en.wikipedia.org/wiki/Snake_case)* (i.e., lowercase, and words separated by an underscore), and MUST NOT be named using any characters other than standard English letters (A through Z) and underscores (previous major versions are exempt from this, due to that they were tagged/release prior to the creation of this document).

 ### **phpMussel version release guidelines.**